Vetic-facebook

 There can be several reasons why your new kitty isn’t using the cat litter box.
 These may include –

-• The location of the litter box
+• The litter box has been moved

 Here are the 12 most frequently asked questions most concerned cat parents ask us about kitty litter box habits.